Dr. Kerry Woodward, Professor

 - Sociology Honors Program (SOC 488H and SOC 489H)

-Research Interests: Race, class, and gender; poverty and economic inequality; public policy and the state; theory.
+Research Interests: Race, class, and gender; poverty and economic inequality; the child welfare system; public policy and the state; theory.

 - B.A., Women’s Studies, Smith College, 1995